 Maintain a healthy weight.
 Excess pounds put pressure on your abdomen, pushing up your stomach and causing acid to back up into your esophagus.
 If your weight is at a healthy level, work to maintain it.
 If you are overweight or obese, work to slowly lose weight — no more than 1 or 2 pounds (0.5 to 1 kilogram) a week.
 Ask your doctor for help in devising a weight-loss strategy that will work for you.

 Avoid foods and drinks that trigger heartburn.
 Common triggers, such as fatty or fried foods, tomato sauce, alcohol, chocolate, mint, garlic, onion, and caffeine, may make heartburn worse.
-Avoid foods you know will trigger your heartburn.
+Avoid foods that you know will trigger your heartburn.

 Elevate the head of your bed.
 If you regularly experience heartburn at night or while trying to sleep, put gravity to work for you.
 Place wood or cement blocks under the feet of your bed so that the head end is raised by 6 to 9 inches (152 to 228 millimeters).
 If it's not possible to elevate your bed, insert a wedge between your mattress and box spring to elevate your body from the waist up.